edahelsinki/slisemap/README.md

 > **SLIPMAP: Fast and Robust Manifold Visualisation for Explainable AI**
 > To appear in: Advances in Intelligent Data Analysis XXII.
 IDA 2024.
 Lecture Notes in Computer Science.

-Supplements for the papers (source code for the experiments and intermediate results) can be found [here](https://github.com/edahelsinki/slisemap/tree/data).
+Supplementary material for the papers (source code and results for the experiments) can be found [here](https://github.com/edahelsinki/slisemap/tree/data).

 ## Installation